 - Dynamic and interactive lecture weekends (in-class students only).
 Designed to suit all learning types and engage students in the learning process.
 Lecture weekends include a mixture of formal lectures, group discussion, group exercises, role play and case studies

-- Expert lecturers.
-Lecturers for the Diploma in Nutrition and Lifestyle Coaching include leading Nutritional Therapists, certified health and wellness coaches and health promotion experts, giving our students access to a wealth of knowledge and experience from their first day of study and students will be taught by at least four different lecturers to benefit from this
+- Expert lecturers, unit leaders and personal tutors.
+Including leading Nutritional Therapists, certified health & wellness coaches and health promotion experts, giving our students access to a wealth of knowledge and experience from their first day of study.

 - Health and Wellness coaching underpins the Diploma in Nutrition and Lifestyle Coaching.
 Students are trained in the most effective ways of improving patient compliance; ensuring clients take responsibility for their own health, establishing how ready they are to change and then helping them overcome barriers to change

 - The IHS commitment to pastoral care and student support.
-All Diploma in Nutrition and Lifestyle Coaching students are assigned a personal tutor, all of whom are practicing Nutritional Therapists with a wealth of clinical experience and knowledge to share.
-Most also hold a degree in a related subject.
+All Diploma in Nutrition and Lifestyle Coaching students are assigned a personal tutor throughout the course, all of whom are practicing Nutritional Therapists with a wealth of clinical experience and knowledge to share.
 IHS also has a dedicated student support officer employed to help struggling students or those with specific learning difficulties.
-We ensure that all students have access to both staff and peer support whilst studying with IHS
+We ensure that all students have access to both staff and peer support whilst studying with us

 - Flexible study options.
 Students can study in-class, solely online or a combination of the two (blended learning)